OGGM/oggm/docs/installing-oggm.rst

 ~~~~~~~~~~~~~~~~~~~~~

 To install the latest **development** version (from github) as a **library**,
-activate your conda environment first, **and uninstall oggm using conda first**
+activate your conda environment first, **and uninstall oggm if it is already installed
-(important):
+(important)**:

 .. code-block:: console

     conda/mamba uninstall oggm

-Then, install from latest version on github:
+Then, install the latest version from github:

 .. code-block:: console